socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-12-tour-of-a-react-app.md

-# need to rewrite this with the index.js in it
+# need to rewrite this, shorten it, include the index.js in it